akheron/typera/README.md

 The finalizer, if given, is called with no arguments.
 It can be an async function (can return a `Promise`).

+If you want to run a finalizer but not add anything to the request, you can return `{}` or `undefined` as the value.

 #### `Middleware.stop(response)`

 Stop processing the request and return `response` to the client.
 Other